 Start walking from Arcos towards the ancient village of Rates and its imposing Romanesque church.
-Pass the villages of Courel and Pedra Furada then follow rural roads until you reach the attractive town of Barcelos, the end of this stage.
+Pass the villages of Courel and Pedra Furada then follows rural roads until you reach the attractive town of Barcelos, the end of this stage.

 Spend the night at a 3-star hotel with breakfast included.
 There are plenty of restaurants to choose from in Barcelos.

-Set off from Barcelos along minor roads which will take you into a more rural area where you’ll see small scale agricultural practices and perhaps meet some villagers.
+Set off from Barcelos along minor roads which will take you to a more rural area where you’ll see small scale agricultural practices and perhaps meet some villagers.
 Walk through the small villages of Tamel and Aboim towards the River Neiva.
 End the day in the village of Quintiães.

 Relax at a 3-star hotel with breakfast included.

 The day starts by crossing the River Neiva by a medieval bridge just before the village of Balugães.
 This is a day of rural roads and magnificent countryside until your spectacular entrance into the picturesque town of Ponte de Lima.
-Time your walk so that you have ample opportunity to enjoy the historical centre and gardens or just sit by the river for a while.
+Time your walk so that you have ample opportunity to enjoy the historical center and gardens or just sit by the river for a while.

 Enjoy your comfy bed tonight at 3-star hotel with breakfast included.
 Choose from a range of restaurants in Ponte de Lima where you can try traditional dishes like polvo à lagareiro (baked octopus) or bacalhau assado com broa (baked cod with corn bread) and a fine Loureiro white wine.

 Stay at a 3-star hotel with breakfast included.

 Leave the medieval town of Ponte de Lima and return to the rural world.
 In the middle of this stage you will encounter Labruja mountain.
-The 2 km uphill are the most demanding of the whole Portuguese Camino de Santiago but the views are worth the effort.
+The 2 km uphill are the most demanding of the whole Portuguese Way to Santiago but the views are worth the effort.
 Once you’re over the hill, it’s an easy walk to complete this stage.